williamnordberg/adam_trader/README.md

 git clone https://github.com/yourusername/automated-bitcoin-trading.git
 2. Install the required Python packages: pip install -r requirements.txt
+3. Make the directory and files listed in gitignore in your system.

 ## Usage

 1. Configure the `config.py` file with your API keys, trading parameters, and other settings.

+2. Connect your exchange or wallet with API (give just trading permission)

-2. Run the main script:
+3. Run the main script:
- python main.py
+ python3 main.py

-3. Monitor the logs to view the trading decisions made by the system and the resulting profit or loss after each trade.
+4. Monitor the logs to view the trading decisions made by the system and the resulting profit or loss after each trade.

 ## Contributing